 The Nicene Creed is the basic statement of our belief about God.
-It was adopted by the early church founders and is said every Sunday in Episcopal churches around the world.
+It was adopted by the early church founders and is recited every Sunday in Episcopal churches around the world.

 The two great sacraments given by Christ to the church are Baptism and the Holy Eucharist.
-In Baptism we renounce Satan, repent of our sins, and adopt Jesus as our Lord and Savior.
+In Baptism we renounce the forces of evil, repent of our sins, and adopt Jesus as our Lord and Savior.
 In the Holy Eucharist, the center of our worship life, we remember and participate in the life, death and resurrection of Jesus Christ until his coming again.

-The teachings and beliefs of the Episcopal Church are articulated in the "Outline of the Faith" in our Book of Common Prayer.
+The complete teachings and beliefs of the Episcopal Church can be found in the "Outline of the Faith" in The Book of Common Prayer.

 The word "episcopal" refers to administration by bishops.
 The historic episcopate (bishops) continues the work of the first apostles: